Donald D. Pucket: Citations

-Medal of Honor citation
+Medal of Honor

 First Lieutenant Pucket's official Medal of Honor citation reads:

 He took part in a highly effective attack against vital oil installation in Ploesti, Rumania, on 9 July 1944.
 Just after "bombs away," the plane received heavy and direct hits from antiaircraft fire.
 One crewmember was instantly killed and 6 others severely wounded.
 The airplane was badly damaged, 2 were knocked out, the control cables cut, the oxygen system on fire, and the bomb bay flooded with gas and hydraulic fluid.
 Regaining control of his crippled plane, 1st Lt.
 Pucket turned its direction over to the copilot.
 He calmed the crew, administered first aid, and surveyed the damage.
 Finding the bomb bay doors jammed, he used the hand crank to open them to allow the gas to escape.
 He jettisoned all guns and equipment but the plane continued to lose altitude rapidly.
 Realizing that it would be impossible to reach friendly territory he ordered the crew to abandon ship.
 Three of the crew, uncontrollable from fright or shock, would not leave.
 1st Lt.
 Pucket urged the others to jump.
 Ignoring their entreaties to follow, he refused to abandon the 3 hysterical men and was last seen fighting to regain control of the plane.
 A few moments later the flaming bomber crashed on a mountainside.
 1st Lt.
 Pucket, unhesitatingly and with supreme sacrifice, gave his life in his courageous attempt to save the lives of 3 others.